 Learn more about Clinical Skills today!
 Standardize education and management competency among nurses, therapists and other health professionals to ensure knowledge and skills are current and reflect best practices and the latest clinical guidelines.

-One reliable and valid instrument available for the preterm neonate is the Premature Infant Pain Profile (PIPP).2 This instrument has been used to assess procedural as well as surgical pain, has been repeatedly validated, and is unique because it includes contextual (gestational age), physiologic, and behavioral states.2
+Many different pain assessment instruments are available.
+Pain assessment instruments should be chosen based on reliability and validity testing, neonatal population and developmental age, and ease of use (Table 1).3 One reliable and valid instrument available for the preterm neonate is the Premature Infant Pain Profile (PIPP).2 This instrument has been used to assess procedural as well as surgical pain, has been repeatedly validated, and is unique because it includes contextual (gestational age), physiologic, and behavioral states.3

-Rationale: Although vital signs are not specific to pain alone, baseline measurements of vital signs, oxygen usage, and oxygen saturation are helpful because these parameters may increase or decrease based on the neonate’s individual response to pain.
+Rationale: Although vital signs are not specific to pain alone, baseline measurements of vital signs, oxygen usage, and oxygen saturation are helpful because these parameters may increase or decrease based on the patient’s individual response to pain.

 Notify the practitioner of bradycardia, tachycardia, increased temperature, apnea, and desaturation.

 Rationale: Periods of calm and adequate sleep result in improved weight gain and duration of rapid eye movement sleep.
 The ability to self-calm promotes self-regulation and tolerance of painful procedures.

 Notify the practitioner of the patient’s need for extended time to recover after painful procedures and of poor weight gain.

 Carachi, P., Williams, G. (2020).
 Acute pain management in the neonate.
 Anaesthesia & Intensive Care Medicine, 21(2), 99-104. doi:10.1016/j.mpaic.2019.11.006